-Lori Hostetler Leaman, Associate Professor in Teacher Education.
+Lori Hostetler Leaman, Professor in Teacher Education and Co-director of EMU Honors Program.
 Lori earned a BS in Special Education with a minor in psychology from Eastern Mennonite University, a Master of Education in Secondary School Administration from James Madison University, and an Ed D in Higher Education Leadership from Nova Southeastern University with an emphasis on faculty and student learning.
-Lori has 14 years of teaching and school administration experience in rural, urban, and international settings.
-Lori served as a teacher and then as Middle School Principal for 11 years in Nairobi, Kenya at Rosslyn Academy, an international Christian school with at least 32 ethnicities and a diversity of world religions.
+Lori has 14 years of K-12 teaching and school administration experience in rural, urban, and international settings.
+Lori served for 11 years, as a teacher and then as Middle School Principal in Nairobi, Kenya at Rosslyn Academy, an international Christian school with at least 32 ethnicities and a diversity of world religions.
 Lori’s scholarly research interests and publications include differentiation of instruction for diverse learning and cultural needs, co-teaching, teacher/professor efficacy, formative assessment, and the distinctive characteristics of an Anabaptist pedagogy.
-In addition, she is also involved in an inter-departmental collaborative research study with EMU’s chemistry and biology departments funded by an NSF grant, to assist in the development of several assessment tools for collegiate student learning.
-She has numerous professional presentations and holds membership in the Council for Exceptional Children, National Association for Multicultural Education, and the Association for Conflict Resolution.
-Lori serves as the Coordinator of Special Education, Waynesboro M.A.
-Education Cohort Administrator, and as Assessment Coordinator for the department.
+In addition, she is a co-PI for an NSF-funded inter-departmental collaborative research study, Faculty-Led Institutional Transformation for Teaching Diverse Learners in STEM, with EMU’s chemistry and biology departments.
+Prior grant involvements include an earlier NSF award to assist in the development of several assessment tools for collegiate student learning.
+She has numerous professional presentations and holds membership in the Council for Exceptional Children, National Association for Multicultural Education, and the International Society for the Scholarship of Teaching and Learning.
+Lori serves as the Coordinator of Special Education and will co-direct EMU’s Honors Program beginning Fall 2017.
 Lori thoroughly enjoys her interactions with students and “assisting students and teachers in discovering and strengthening their gifts and faith for serving Christ in this increasingly interconnected world.”

 Ron Shultz is an instructor in Teacher Education and the coordinator for the PK-6 program.
 He earned a B.S. degree in Liberal Arts studies from Eastern Mennonite University with a PK-8 teaching certification, and a M.A. in Education from Millersville University.
 His previous teaching experiences include one year as a middle school teacher and five years as a fourth grade classroom teacher in Pennsylvania.
 Ron also taught fourth grade for two years in Virginia.
 He has served for six years as a teacher and administrator while helping to begin a Christian school in Cusco, Peru, working with students from preschool through sixth grade.
 Ron has been teaching in the Education Department at EMU since the fall of 2011.
 He also began his doctoral studies in 2012 at George Mason University with a focus on teacher education and multicultural/multilingual education.